aws/karpenter-provider-aws/designs/aws/aws-launch-templates-v2.md

 ### Recommendation

 I recommend we continue with Approach 1, and give everyone the ability to customize a few select, commonly used fields in the provisionerSpec and ask them to configure all others via a complete LaunchTemplate.
 I think this keeps our API easy to use.
-The fields I expect us to add to the Provider in the short term are _BlockDeviceMappings, ImageId / AMIFamily and UserData._ The use cases for other fields either don’t apply to Karpenter, or they’re quite niche where it probably makes sense for the customer to manage all other aspects of the launch template in any case.
+The fields I expect us to add to the Provider in the short term are _ImageId and UserData._ The use cases for other fields either don’t apply to Karpenter, or they’re quite niche where it probably makes sense for the customer to manage all other aspects of the launch template in any case.

 * For example, I don’t expect Karpenter customers to need [any of these launch template options](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_RequestLaunchTemplateData.html) - CapacityReservationSpecification, CpuOptions, CreditSpecification, DisableApiTermination, ElasticGpuSpecifications, HibernationOptions, InstanceInitiatedShutdownBehavior, InstanceMarketOptions, InstanceRequirements, InstanceType, NetworkInterfaces, PrivateDnsNameOptions so we shouldn’t get too concerned of ever increasing knobs in our Provider API.